 As an immigration hub in Europe, there are many languages spoken in the UK.
-People from all over the world live in the United Kingdom, making it a melting pot of cultures, languages, dialects, and accents.
+People worldwide live in the United Kingdom, making it a melting pot of cultures, languages, dialects, and accents.

 For companies and producers targeting people in the United Kingdom, it is important to invest in localisation of audio-visual materials to effectively communicate their message to the intended audience.